elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 ---

-### What universal method can be used to turn an iterable or array- like value into an array?
+### What universal method can we use to turn an iterable or array-like value into an array?

 <details>
   <summary><strong>View Answer:</strong></summary>